longitudinal-data-analysis-prac-2024/Team-6/README.md

          Abs_warmth_Discrepancies = abs(warmth_Discrepancies))
 ```

+## Multilevel Modeling.
-# Multilevel modeling.
-So what i am doing is called a Mixed model ANOVA.
+>So what I am doing is called a Mixed model ANOVA.
 This model is specifically used for 2 dichotomous independent variables, which is the case here.

 ```{r}
 library(lme4)